February 17, 2021 version

 Droit au Corps wishes to start a public debate on “the conditions for consent to circumcision”, which would allow the reaching of a consensus between all parties, an optimal balance likely to alleviate a maximum of suffering.

-Promote the creation of a global alliance for the abolition of sexual mutilation
+Promote the creation of a global alliance for the abandonment of sexual mutilation